 How to Warm up Bed Before Getting In

 Placing a hot water bottle in the bed is a great, traditional method for warming the bed.
 It’s a good idea to put one at the head of the bed, and one near the end of the bed, so your extremities do not get cold.
 Although hot water bottles are relatively easy to use, they’re not suitable for everyone.
 Arguably, there are also some more efficient options available for heating the bed.
-Whether you’re on a budget or your happy to purchase something new, consider the following alternative bedwarmers!
+Whether you’re on a budget or you’re happy to purchase something new, consider the following alternative bedwarmers.

 - Fleece-Covered Wheat Bags can be placed in the microwave for a couple of minutes to get warm.
 The wheat bags are then placed in the bed about 20 minutes before you go to sleep.
 Older people with limited mobility may find microwave-operated products easier to use, as they’re less likely to scald their hands.
 Wheat bags can also be placed in the freezer, so they double-up as a cold compress.